-Lifeguard Qualifications for the Swim Test for Shallow and Deep Water
+Lifequard Qualifications for the Swim Test

 - A lifeguard must be 18 years of age or older and possess a current (the date on the certificate must not be older than two years) lifeguard certificate issued by one of the following organizations: - Lifesaving Society National Lifeguard Pool/Waterfront - Equivalent certificate approved by Minister of Health and Long Term Care - A student may not act as a lifeguard if they are participating in the activity. - Lifeguard certification is the only acceptable standard in a recreational camp waterfront scenario. - Verified copies of certification must be available in the swimming area.